-Lack of protein is also a reason of hair loss.
-This is the reason why you need to include a lot of protein in your diet if you have hair fall problem.
-Eat a lot of lean meat, fish, soy and other forms of proteins to reduce hair loss and promote hair growth.
+Lack of protein is also a reason for hair loss.
+This is the reason why you need to include a lot of protein in your diet if you have a hair fall problem.
+Eat a lot of lean meat, fish, soy, and other forms of proteins to reduce hair loss and promote hair growth.

 Oiling your hair has a lot of benefits.
-Make sure you mix essential oils such as lavender, castor and almond oils.
+Make sure you mix essential oils such as lavender, castor, and almond oils.
 Massage your scalp at least for 15 minutes.
-Massaging your scalp improves the blood circulation, thereby reducing the chances of hair loss.
+Massaging your scalp improves blood circulation, thereby reducing the chances of hair loss.

-Your hair is very weak when it’s wet.
+Your hair is fragile when it’s wet.
 Combing wet hair increases the chances of hair loss.
 However, if you must comb wet hair, use a wide-toothed comb to avoid breakage.
 In addition, don’t brush your hair too frequently as it can injure hair and increase hair loss.

 Quick Tip: Use a wooden, wide-toothed comb to reduce hair breakage